ggleblanc2/bowling-scoreboard/README.md

 `BowlingScore` is a plain Java getter/setter class that calculates the score of one game for one bowler.
 Even though I'd written this class to animate the professor's Swing GUI, I had difficulty coding this class.
 I finally had to write a tester application just so I could code and test this class without using the GUI I developed.

 Here's what I wound up doing.
 I created a marks `String` for each bowler.
-Here's an example marks `String` fram my tester application.
+Here's an example marks `String` from my tester application.

     X 8/72X X 81X X X XX4